the-collab-lab/deprecated-career-lab-template/session-docs/orientation.md

-# Sync: Career Lab kickoff
+# Sync: Career Lab Kickoff

 # Let’s do this!
 Let’s get you that first/next tech job!!!